minerbadd/MUSE/data/muse/docs/lib/turtle.md

 --:: turtle.category(name: ":") -> _Names in category or fencings matching `name` or_ `{"minecraft:"..name}`. -> `":"[]`

---:- fueling -> _Returns energy available in turtle slots._
+--:- fuel -> _Returns energy available in turtle slots._

 --:: turtle.fuel() -> _Total energy actually available in turtle slots plus turtle fuel level._ -> `fuelTotal: #:`
 --:+ _Returns "done, "undug" if dig attempt was for air, water, or lava.
 Raises error for bedrock or dig limit reached._